cnm13ryan/inspect_agents/docs/DOCS_INDEX.md

   - `# DONE — <feature>` or `# TODO — <feature>` (use an em‑dash between status and title).
 - Partial completion is inferred from checklists: use Markdown checkboxes (`- [x] ...`, `- [ ] ...`).
   - If at least one box is checked and at least one is unchecked, the sweep treats the leaf as `PARTIAL`.
 - Do not introduce a `PARTIAL` H1; keep the H1 as DONE or TODO only.
-If you want to call it out explicitly, add a line `Status: Partial` beneath the H1 — the sweep will cross‑check but relies on checkboxes.
+If you want to call it out explicitly, add a line `Status: Partial` beneath the H1 — the sweep will cross‑check but relies on checklists.
 - Aggregation pages (rewrite backlog index, todos index, docs Backlog section, STATUS.md) are updated by `scripts/sweep_status.py`.
   - CI should run: `python3 scripts/sweep_status.py` (check‑only) and fail on drift.
   - To reconcile locally, run: `python3 scripts/sweep_status.py --write` and commit the changes.